Alectown, New South Wales: History

 Originally known as Alecs Flat, the district was named after the three men who first prospected here - Alexander Cameron, Alexander Patton, and Alexander Whitelaw.

 It was originally a gold mining town which once had a population above 1,000.
 Bachelors Rush Post Office opened on 1 May 1888 and was renamed Alicktown in 1889 and Alectown in 1891.
 It closed in 1983.
+The police station closed in 1930.
+Alectown had a school, from March 1890 until December 1974.
 Today, only two churches and some residences remain in the town.

+Around 7km by road to the west of Alectown, on the Parkes-Narromine railway line. is the former site of Alectown West railway station, which closed in 1974.
+There is grain storage at the location, but it is no longer used as a train loading point.

 Telescope

-Alectown is the actual address of the Parkes Radio Telescope operated by the CSIRO, the largest radio telescope in Australia, which is used for both theoretical research and on NASA projects including the moon landings.
+Alectown is the actual address of the Parkes Radio Telescope operated by the CSIRO, the largest radio telescope in Australia, which is used for both theoretical research and on NASA projects including the Moon landings.